 If you don't make a will, your assets will be divided among qualifying relatives and dependants according to a formula set out in government legislation.
+This is known as intestacy.
 If you have no relatives, or they cannot be traced, your estate will be paid to the state government.
-If the result of that statutory distribution leaves members of your family or other dependants in needy circumstances, they can apply to the court for an order under family provision legislation for part of the estate to pass to them.
-This depends on their needs at the time of the application.